US STOCKS-Futures steady, trading thin before Bernanke speech

 NEW YORK, Aug 29 U.S. stock index futures were little changed on Wednesday, indicating a third day of limited action amid a dearth of trading incentives and as investors looked ahead to Federal Reserve Chairman Ben Bernanke's speech on Friday.

-Daily volume so far this week has been low even for a seasonally slow period, with trading levels about 30 percent below the year-to-date average, an indication of how market participants are reluctant to make any major trading moves ahead of the Fed speech.
+* Daily volume so far this week has been low even for a seasonally slow period.
+Volume is about 30 percent below the year-to-date average, an indication of how market participants are reluctant to make any major trading moves ahead of the Fed speech.

-Bernanke addresses a conference of central bankers in Jackson Hole, Wyoming, on Friday, and could announce new measures to boost growth.
+* Bernanke is scheduled to address a conference of central bankers in Jackson Hole, Wyoming, and could announce new measures to boost growth.
 He is expected to stoke expectations for a third round of quantitative easing, though he may not detail the timing of such a measure.

-"Investors have squared their positions and are taking no risk; it's a bit of a snooze fest until Bernanke," said Chris Bertelsen, chief investment officer of Global Financial Private Capital in Sarasota, Florida.

-S&P 500 futures fell 1.5 point and were slightly under fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones industrial average futures fell 7 points and Nasdaq 100 futures lost 0.25 point.
+* S&P 500 futures fell 0.3 point and were slightly under fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures fell 7 points and Nasdaq 100 futures lost 2.25 points.

-"Whenever this gets resolved, royalties could mean another huge revenue stream for Apple," said Bertelsen, who helps oversee $1.5 billion in assets.

-WellPoint Inc Chief Executive Angela Braly abruptly stepped down late Tuesday following growing investor dissatisfaction with the health insurer's financial performance.
-Shares rose 4.5 percent to $60 in premarket trading.
+* WellPoint Inc Chief Executive Angela Braly abruptly stepped down late Tuesday following growing investor dissatisfaction with the health insurer's financial performance.

-H.J.
-Heinz Co rose 1.3 percent to $58.17 in light premarket trading after reporting its first-quarter results and said it was on track to meet its full-year forecast.
+* Sources said private equity firm KKR Inc was in talks to invest about $1.3 billion for control of Japan's Renesas Electronics Corp.

-U.S. stocks ended little changed Tuesday after mixed economic data on consumer confidence and home prices gave investors little reason to shift their focus from Bernanke's upcoming speech.
+* U.S. stocks ended little changed in another day of scarce activity on Tuesday after mixed economic data on consumer confidence and home prices gave investors little reason to shift their focus from Bernanke's upcoming speech.

 * Dow down 0.25 pct, S&P down 0.11 pct, Nasdaq up 0.15 pct (Updates to afternoon)